-In this guide, we look at 3 different solutions for saving water on wider social or community level (as opposed to saving water on the individual level)
+In the guide below, we consider some potential ways to save water on wider social or community scale (as opposed to saving water on a more individual level)

 Summary – How To Save Water In Society/As A Community